Price | 31.32 | EPS | 2,352 | |

 Income Taxes

-Our effective tax rate is higher than the federal statutory rate as a result of the inclusion of state taxes in the income tax amount.
+Our effective tax rate is higher than the federal statutory rate as a result of the inclusion of state taxes in the income tax amount and permanent differences related to executive compensation.
 We have historically calculated the provision for income taxes during interim reporting periods by applying an estimate of the annual effective tax rate for the full fiscal year to “ordinary” income or loss (pretax income or loss excluding unusual or infrequently occurring discrete items) for the reporting period.

 Segments